arvidn/libtorrent/docs/settings.rst

 ``async_write_some`` (i.e. send) on peer connection sockets.
 When seeding at extremely high rates, this may become a bottleneck, and setting this to 2 or more may parallelize that cost.
-When using SSL torrents, all encryption for outgoing traffic is done withint the socket send functions, and this will help parallelizing the cost of SSL encryption as well.
+When using SSL torrents, all encryption for outgoing traffic is done within the socket send functions, and this will help parallelizing the cost of SSL encryption as well.